 Here’s some important things to know before visiting San Jose del Pacifico Oaxaca.

-Opt to book your hotel online before departure.
-Keep in mind though that the internet here is also unstable, especially when the afternoon clouds roll in, so sometimes it’s not easy to run a credit card.
-For those who rely on the internet for work, the slow speed can be an issue.
-For those who want to unplug, its paradise.
+Keep in mind that the internet is unstable, especially since the village is located in the mountains and a cloud forest.
+When the afternoon clouds roll in, it’s not easy to run a credit card.
+For those who rely on the internet and Wi-Fi for work, the slow speed can be an issue.
+For those who want to unplug, San Jose del Pacifico Oaxaca is a paradise.

 When to Visit San Jose del Pacifico

 San Jose del Pacifico sits in the Sierra Sur mountains at an elevation of 8,360 ft (2,548 m).
-There are two seasons: rainy and dry.
-No matter what, clouds will most likely roll over the mountainsides in the late afternoon.
-With that being said, it depends on what you are looking for.
-If it is mushrooms, visit during the rainy season.
-Hikers will prefer the dry season.
+There are two very distinct seasons: rainy and dry.
+Since San Jose del Pacific is in a cloud forest, no matter what, clouds will more than likely roll over the mountainsides in the late afternoon.

 San Jose del Pacifico Mushroom Season